 Charities come in a range of sizes and forms, working to meet all kinds of needs and provide a variety of services.
-One thing all charities have in common is that they all depend on their trustees.
+One thing all charities have in common is that they all depend on their charity trustees.

 Charity trustees are the people who are legally responsible for the control, management and administration of a charity.
-In the charity’s governing document, they may be known as trustees, directors, board members, governors, committee members, a council of management or charity trustees.
+In the charity’s governing document, they may be known as charity trustees, directors, board members, governors, committee members, a council of management or charity trustees.

 - Responsible.
-You and your fellow trustees will work together to make the decisions that really matter, about the charity’s finances, activities and plans for the future.
+You and your fellow charity trustees will work together to make the decisions that really matter, about the charity’s finances, activities and plans for the future.
 You will give leadership and direction.
 You may employ staff.
 This means you will need to give enough time to carry out your role, for example preparing for and attending trustee meetings.

 - Rewarding.
 You will have the opportunity to learn and develop new skills, meet people who share your passion for a particular cause or issue, and know that you are making a difference through the work of your charity.

 - Relevant.
 The skills and experience you gain may open up new opportunities for you, for example in employment.